How To Write a Resume with No Experience

 At the top of your resume include your name and contact information, followed by all the content that will prove to the employer you are the best person for the job.

-Education Near the Top
+Place Your Education Section Near the Top

 For someone with no experience, this often means that your education is one of your most important qualifications.
 For this reason, you will want to list your education near the top of the resume.
+As part of your education section, consider including school projects, extracurricular activities, academic achievements and awards (e.g., dean’s list, magna cum laude, or summa cum laude), participation on a sports team, or other leadership experiences such as school government or student council roles.
+This advice is equally true for high school students as it is for college students.

 Other Paid or Unpaid Experience